Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Setup and finite-sample results

-Computing a fixed-length CI based on a linear estimator $\hat{L}_{k}$ requires computing the worst-case bias~\eqref{eq:maxbias}.
-Computing the RMSE-optimal estimator, and the optimal FLCI requires solving the optimization problem~\eqref{eq:single-class-modulus-problem}, and then varying $\delta$ to find the optimal bias-variance tradeoff.
-Both of these optimization problems require optimizing over the set $\mathcal{F}$, which, in nonparametric settings, is infinite-dimensional.
-We now focus on the Lipschitz class $\mathcal{F}=\FLip(C)$, and show that in this case, the solution to the first optimization problem can be found by solving a finite-dimensional linear program.
+Computing a \ac{FLCI} based on a linear estimator $\hat{L}_{k}$ with a given set of weights $k$ requires computing the worst-case bias~\eqref{eq:maxbias}.
+Computing the \ac{RMSE}-optimal estimator, and the optimal \ac{FLCI} requires solving the optimization problem~\eqref{eq:single-class-modulus-problem}, and then varying $\delta$ to find the optimal bias-variance tradeoff.
+Both optimization problems require optimizing over the set $\mathcal{F}$, which, in nonparametric settings, is infinite-dimensional.
+We now focus on the Lipschitz class $\mathcal{F}=\FLip(C)$, and show that in this case, the solution to~\eqref{eq:maxbias} can be found by solving a finite-dimensional linear program.
 The optimization problem~\eqref{eq:single-class-modulus-problem} can be cast as a finite-dimensional convex program.
-Furthermore, if the program is put into a Lagrangian form, then the solution is piecewise linear a function of the Lagrange multiplier, and one can trace the entire solution path $\{\hat{L}_{\delta}\}_{\delta>0}$ using an algorithm similar to the LASSO/LAR algorithm of \citet{ehjt04}.
+Furthermore, if the program is put into a Lagrangian form, then the solution is a piecewise linear function of the Lagrange multiplier, and one can trace the entire solution path $\{\hat{L}_{\delta}\}_{\delta>0}$ using an algorithm similar to the LASSO/LAR algorithm of \citet{ehjt04}.